Shayoconnell7/pymaceuticals_challenge/README.md

 * Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

-- I first checked the number of mice by finding the len of unique Mouse IDs using .value_counts.
+- I first checked the number of mice by finding the len of unique Mouse IDs using .value_counts on merged_data.
-- I then identified mice with duplicate data by using .loc for Mouse ID on .duplicated (searching in Mouse ID and Timepoint).
+- I then identified mice with duplicate data by using .loc for Mouse ID on .duplicated, searching  Mouse ID and Timepoint in merged_data.
 - This returned that the ID 'g989' contained duplicate data.
 - I printed out all data for the ID 'g989' to see for myself the duplication.
-- I created a new dataframe called cleaned_df without any data associated with the mouse 'g989' using .isin.
+- I created a new dataframe called cleaned_df without any data associated with the mouse 'g989' using .isin on merged_data.

-* Use the cleaned data for the remaining steps.
+- I checked to be sure the drop was complete by checking the number of mice again by finding the len of unique Mouse IDs using .unique on cleaned_df.

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study.